* Images shown are of mature plants

 1. Planting: It is best to plant the Improved Meyer Lemon Tree in a warm, sunny area where the soil drains well.
 Six hours (or more) of direct sun is best for the tree.
 Planting next to a house or under an eave will provide some frost protection.
 Remember to water the Improved Meyer Lemon Tree deeply once every seven to ten days in midsummer (newly planted trees may need more frequent watering until established), and water less often if it rains or if the weather is cool.

 If you're planting in a container, select one that is 1 to 2 pot sizes larger than what it initially arrived.
-Fill the bottom of your pot with a 2-inch layer of crushed stone to improve drainage.
-Then, fill with soil, 2 inches of compost, water well, and place near a south-facing window.
+Then, fill with a well-draining cactus or citrus soil, 2 inches of compost, water well, and place near a South-facing window.

 2. Watering: Allow the soil to dry down to 2 inches between waterings.